• Skip to primary navigation

 Except for ripe plantains, which may be a bit difficult to find in some countries, the ingredients for this pastelón are very accessible, so it's the cooking method.
 It makes it a great choice to serve something very Dominican and surprise your guests with this wonderful dish.

-If you have any tips or secrets that make your pastelón special, please share in the comments!
+If you have any tips or secrets that make your pastelón special, please share them in the comments!

 Buen provecho!